How to Plant Onions: A Growing Guide

 Onions are easy to grow from sets.
 Plant 1” deep and 1–3” apart.
 Harvest young plants for use as scallions, thinning to 3–4” spacing.
 Onions should be mulched and supplied with ample phosphorus while growing.

-Mulch deeply (up to 8”) in cold winter areas but only lightly in milder climates.
-Mulching will suppress weeds and maintain soil moisture.
-This is to protect onion bulbs from “heaving” (working their way out of the soil) during extreme temperature cycles.
-Weed suppression is critical for onions - you can grow weeds or onions, but not both.
+Mulch deeply (up to 8”) in cold winter areas, but only lightly in milder climates.
+Mulching suppresses weeds, maintains soil moisture, and protects onion bulbs from “heaving” (working out of the soil) during extreme temperature cycles.
+Weed suppression is critical for onions—you can grow weeds or onions, but not both.

-Regular irrigation is necessary anytime rainfall is not sufficient to provide the 1” of water per week.
-That amount of water is required to keep bulbs from splitting in hot dry soil or tasting bitter at harvest.
-Water up until the time you harvest!
+Regular irrigation is necessary anytime rainfall does not provide the 1” of water per week required to keep bulbs from splitting or tasting bitter at harvest.
+Water consistently until harvest!

-Onions are mature and ready to harvest when their tops have yellowed and begin to fall over.
+Onions are ready to harvest when their tops have yellowed and begun to fall over.
 Finish bending the tops horizontal to the ground by hand or with a rake.
-This bending will stop the sap from diverting energy into the leaves while the bulb matures.
+This stops the sap from diverting energy into the leaves while the bulb matures.

 Harvest bulbs after the tops have turned brown.
-Place the tops of one row over the bulbs of another to keep them from becoming burned in full sun.
+Place the tops of one row over the bulbs of another to keep them from burning in full sun.
 When the outer skins have dried, complete harvesting by clipping the roots.
-Wipe off any remaining soil and cutting the tops back to 1” above the bulb.
+Wipe off soil and cut tops back to 1” above the bulb.

 Enjoy onions on your table and planting onion bulbs in your garden.
 We have many onion sets for sale and onion seeds for sale.